awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ### Autovacuum Logging<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.Logging"></a>

 By default, the *postgresql\.log* doesn't contain information about the autovacuum process\.
-If you are using PostgreSQL 9\.4\.5 or later, you can see output in the PostgreSQL error log from the autovacuum worker operations by setting the `rds.force_autovacuum_logging_level` parameter\.
+You can see output in the PostgreSQL error log from the autovacuum worker operations by setting the `rds.force_autovacuum_logging_level` parameter\.
 Allowed values are `disabled, debug5, debug4, debug3, debug2, debug1, info, notice, warning, error, log, fatal,` and `panic`\.
 The default value is `disabled` because the other allowable values can add significant amount of information to your logs\.

 We recommend that you set the value of the `rds.force_autovacuum_logging_level` parameter to `log` and that you set the `log_autovacuum_min_duration` parameter to a value from 1,000 to 5,000 milliseconds\.
 If you set this value to 5,000, Amazon RDS writes any activity to the log that takes more than five seconds\.
 It also shows "vacuum skipped" messages when application locking is causing autovacuum to intentionally skip tables\.
 If you are troubleshooting a problem and need more detail, you can use a different logging level value, such as `debug1` or `debug3`\.
 Use these debug parameters for a short period of time because these settings produce extremely verbose content written to the error log file\.
 For more information about these debug settings, see the [ PostgreSQL documentation](https://www.postgresql.org/docs/current/static/runtime-config-logging.html#RUNTIME-CONFIG-LOGGING-WHEN)\.

 **Note**
-PostgreSQL version 9\.4\.7 and later includes improved visibility of autovacuum sessions by allowing the `rds_superuser` account to view autovacuum sessions in `pg_stat_activity`\.
+PostgreSQL allows the `rds_superuser` account to view autovacuum sessions in `pg_stat_activity`\.
 For example, you can identify and terminate an autovacuum session that is blocking a command from running, or executing slower than a manually issued vacuum command\.

 ## Audit Logging for a PostgreSQL DB Instance<a name="Appendix.PostgreSQL.CommonDBATasks.Auditing"></a>